 Land management agencies, cities and towns may continue to enforce parking restrictions.
 Other restrictions may apply, even at open locations.
 Plan ahead.
 Verify the status of a location before traveling.
 In some locations, especially west Marin, local services such as food and gas may be unavailable.
 Pack in what you need, and pack everything out.

-Outdoor playgrounds can open with modifications in all tiers.
+Outdoor playgrounds can open with modifications.
 See requirements for outdoor playgrounds to keep them safe and fun for everyone.

-While most access restrictions for parks, open space and beaches have been loosened, Marin’s facial coverings order is still in effect.
-Park, open space and beach visitors should carry a face covering with them at all times and put it on when it's impossible to maintain more than 6 feet of distance from people who you do not live with.
+Most access restrictions for parks, open space and beaches have been loosened, however park, open space and beach visitors should carry a face covering with them at all times and put it on when it's impossible to maintain more than 6 feet of distance from people who you do not live with.
 In addition, residents should remain vigilant in limiting the spread of COVID-19 with the following practices:

 - maintain six feet of physical distance from other people who you do not live with (not from your household)

 - frequent handwashing or use of hand sanitizer when soap and water are not available

 - staying home when showing symptoms of illness

 - limiting unnecessary travel around the county and greater Bay Area